bobbingwide/oik-blocks/README.md

 Forked from oik-block which will now only implement opinions.

 ## Changelog
+# 0.2.0
+* Changed: No longer an Alpha version even though many blocks need improvements
+* Added: Block info block, which displays the Block icon and some more information https://github.com/bobbingwide/oik-blocks/issues/24
+* Added: Screenshots for blocks.
+* Tested: With WordPress 5.0.3
+* Tested: With Gutenberg 4.9.0
+* Tested: With PHP 7.2

 # 0.1.0-alpha-20190115
 * Added: Block icon block. https://github.com/bobbingwide/oik-blocks/issues/24
 * Added: Dash icon block. https://github.com/bobbingwide/oik-blocks/issues/22